fabianoriccardi/ESPLogger/readme.md

 It returns true if flush succeeds (hence the log file is emptied), false otherwise.

+### Filesystem

+LoggerFS (the main class of the library) requires a target file system.
+At the time of writing, there are few filesystems for Arduino framework with minor differences between ESP32 and ESP8266:

+- `SPIFFS`: this is the most popular filesystem for internal flash.
+On ESP32, you have to `#include <SPIFFS>`.
+- `LittleFS`: this will be the replacement meant for SPIFFS since it has higher performance and directory support.
+In ESP8266, it is already the preferred choice, while for ESP32, you have to include the [external library](https://github.com/lorol/LITTLEFS), or checking out the development branch for ESP32 Arduino core.
+You have to `#include <LittleFS.H>`.
+- `SD` (only for ESP32): the standard file system for micro SD cards on ESP32.
+It supports both FAT and FAT32.
+You have to `#include <SD.h>`.
+Note that in ESP8266 core, there is an `SD` class, but since it doesn't derive from `FS`, it doesn't work with ESP Logger.
+Actually, it is just a wrapper over SDFS, only for compatibility with older code.
+- `SDFS` (only for ESP8266): the standard file system for micro SD cards on ESP8266.
+It supports both FAT and FAT32.
+You have to `#include <SDFS.h>`.

 ### Other APIs and examples

 To complete the library's overview, you may look at the *examples* folder, in which you can find some working examples to understand how easy it is to master ESP Logger.
 Look at *commented* header files (*.h) for the full library specifications.